 Admittedly, this post is also somewhat self-serving, because I am struggling with naming and conveying the core focus in my latest fantasy roleplaying game, which for now I'm still calling Shattered Dominion.
-(The name will change, but before you read further, stop for a second and ask yourself: Knowing the name of the game only, what does it sound like this game is about?
-I'd love to hear your thoughts in the comments.)
+(Edited Feb.
+4: The game name has the name, Age of Ambition.)

 It's my belief that when first describing a game, you've got two - maybe three - sentences to pique the reader's interest before people begin to tune out or stop reading.
 This means you need to distill your basic pitch down to something of about that size, otherwise you're going to lose people that might otherwise be interested.